FAQs

 I teach a conventional wetlab and am curious about how VUMIE can add to what my students do.

 • But the growing trend we have witnessed is the use of the software as a replacement for much or all of the hands-on lab work at nursing and other allied health professions schools.
+We were a valued resource when Micro labs went remote during COVID-19 (and we gave away tens of thousands of dollars of software licenses to all schools requesting it during that time period).

 My instructor is not using the Admin Console – does that mean I can’t use VUMIE?

-This is a separate software package that instructors can use to organize and direct the work done by their students.
+Instructor resources are another area where VUMIE Online is far superior to VUMIE 2012.
+The old product required instructors to download and install a separate software package for use in organizing and direct the work done by their students.
 It is free and easy to use.
-An instructor can assign specific unknowns and Case Studies (not randomly!) to ensure students get to work with specific microbes – or to ensure all students get their own unique microbes.
-Instructors can monitor ongoing work to provide helpful suggestions and correct common mistakes they see students making.
-We see it used more frequently at health professions schools, but many schools choose not to use it and stick with VUMIE as a standalone product.
+In VUMIE Online, the Admin Console is built into the package and accessed by toggling a link from the VUMIE Online Lab.
+An instructor can assign specific unknowns and Case Studies (rather than allowing the software to do so randomly!) to ensure students get to work with the microbes desired by the Instructor – or to ensure all students get their own unique microbes.
+Instructors can monitor ongoing work via access to the students’ Lab Reports to provide helpful suggestions and correct common mistakes they see students making.
+Grades are posted to the gradebook found here to simplify their work.

 It doesn’t seem like the tests and reagents are the same for all bacteria – what gives?